 If you are installing new brake pads, don't expect to be satisfied with the results if all you do is a quickie "hang and turn" brake job with economy grade replacement linings.
 This kind of brake work may be good enough if you are only concern is saving money.
-But if you are more concerned about safety and performance, and want to restore your brakes to "like-new" condition, then go with "application specific" replacement linings.
-These are linings that are designed to closely match the OEM linings on the vehicle in brake performance, feel and sound.
+But if you are more concerned about safety and performance, and want to restore your brakes to "like-new" condition, then go with the best type of brake pads you can buy: premium pads that are designed specifically for your vehicle.
+The best brake pads will closely match or exceed the OEM linings on your vehicle in terms of performance, feel and sound.

 The term "application specific" means a friction material is formulated for a specific type of vehicle application.
 The application may be a single model of vehicle or an entire family of vehicles that have similar brake systems and braking requirements.